British Ambassador to Colombia

 help in contacting your family or friends when you are not able to do yourself because you are ill, in hospital, have been arrested etc

-provide advice following the death of a British national outside of the UK, where possible we will try to notify the next of kin
+provide advice following the death of a British national in Colombia, where possible we will try to notify the next of kin

 make special arrangements in cases of terrorism, civil disturbances or natural disasters

-offer support and information when a British national is detained or arrested outside the UK
+offer support and information when a British national is detained or arrested in Colombia

 What consulates cannot do for you